zhlyzv/react-formatted-string/README.md

 # react-formatted-string

-A utility for replacing a string with a React component or another string.
+A safe and easy way to do string replacement with React components.

 ## Installation